The Science of tDCS

 Bikson et al. (2016)

-Physiology of Transcranial Direct Current Stimulation
+Physiology of transcranial Direct Current Stimulation

-TDCS physiological mechanism such as acute regional effects, neuroplastic effects, cerebral network impact.
+tDCS physiological mechanism such as acute regional effects, neuroplastic effects, cerebral network impact.

 Stagg et al. (2018)